nofaceinbook/muxp/README.md

 ## Manual for Users

 As a user of muxp you just need to install muxp.
-Until the executable will be published (when a more stable version is ready) you need python 3 on your computer.
+Until the executable will be published (when a more stable version is ready) you need a 64 bit version of python 3 on your computer.
 Copy all the *.py* files in a folder.
 In order to not required the manual unzipping of the packed dsf-files you will need also to install [pyzlma](https://github.com/fancycode/pylzma) which should be easy with *pip install pylzma*.
 Now you can run pyhton on *muxp.py*.

 When starting muxp the first time you need to set your X-Plane 11 folder and the muxp folder (there is a option to create a new folder called "zmuxp mesh updates" within your Custom Secenery folder.
 When you tick the option for generating .kml files, muxp will create .kml files where you can see the mesh changes e.g. within Google Earth.